Kirit0me/Kirit0me/README.md

-### Hi there! 👋
+### Yahallo!

-I'm Kiri, a passionate cybersecurity and low-level programming enthusiast and full-stack developer based in Bengaluru, India.
+I'm Kiri, a cybersec and low level programming enthusiast based in BLR, IND.

-I love to build secure, scalable applications and am currently diving deep into **Machine Learning** and **Large Language Models (LLMs)**.
+I love to build secure, scalable applications and am currently diving deep into **ML and LLMs**.

 STM Board supremacy and I know what monads can do.

 ---